OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Common Root Detection Methods

 In the following section, we list some of the root detection methods you'll commonly encounter.
-You'll find some of those checks implemented in the Crackme examples that accompany the OWASP Mobile Testing Guide [1].
+You'll find some of those checks implemented in the Crackme examples that accompany the OWASP Mobile Testing Guide <sup>[1]</sup>.

 ###### SafetyNet

 SafetyNet is an Android API that creates a profile of the device using software and hardware information.
 This profile is then compared against a list of white-listed device models that have passed Android compatibility testing.
-Google recommends using the feature as "an additional in-depth defense signal as part of an anti-abuse system" [2].
+Google recommends using the feature as "an additional in-depth defense signal as part of an anti-abuse system" <sup>[2]</sup>.

 What exactly SafetyNet does under the hood is not well documented, and may change at any time: When you call this API, the service downloads a binary package containing the device vaidation code from Google, which is then dynamically executed using reflection.
-An analysis by John Kozyrakis showed that the checks performed by SafetyNet also attempt to detect whether the device is rooted, although it is unclear how extacly this is determined [3].
+An analysis by John Kozyrakis showed that the checks performed by SafetyNet also attempt to detect whether the device is rooted, although it is unclear how exactly this is determined <sup>[3]</sup>.

 To use the API, an app may the SafetyNetApi.attest() method with returns a JWS message with the *Attestation Result*, and then check the following fields: